jridz/Programming-Fundamentals/README.md

-# Python-Stuff
+# Programming Fundamentals
-All the scripts I am making from my distance-ed course
+Files from the "Programming Fundamentals" part of my distance education course